Frugal Homemade Pesto (with Secret Ingredient)

 - 1 teaspoon salt or to taste

-- 2-1/2 c. lightly packed basil leaves, washed and dried
+- 2 ½ cups packed basil leaves washed and dried

-- 1 Tb. lemon juice (for freezing to keep pesto a brighter green after opening)
+- 1 tablespoon lemon juice for freezing to keep pesto a brighter green after opening

 - Pulse garlic in a food processor until minced.
 Add seeds, cheese, and salt.
 Pulse a few times to chop, and then add the basil and continue to process until most is chopped (it's okay if not all is chopped - it will mince as the oil is added).
 Add lemon juice now, if using.

 - With the machine running, add the oil in a fine stream.
 Process until pesto is smooth.
 Adjust salt to taste, if needed (less will be needed if using salted sunflower seeds).